-The UAE follows the civil law system, inspired by the Roman and French legal systems and the Egyptian civil codes of law.
-Although the core principles of law in the UAE are based on Shari'a law, most of UAE’s legislations consist of a mix of Islamic and European concepts of civil law.
-The court system is usually inquisitorial, precedent is generally not recognised (although judgments delivered by higher courts are usually applied by lower courts).
-The legal proceedings are based largely on written submissions in which parties to a specific case submit memoranda and responses and oral submissions are limited.
+The UAE follows a civil law system, which is inspired by the Roman and French legal systems as well as the Egyptian civil codes of law.
+Although the core principles of law in the UAE are rooted in Sharia, a predominant proportion of the UAE’s legislation combines Islamic and European principles of civil law.
+The court system is usually inquisitorial, and precedent is generally not recognised (although judgments delivered by higher courts are usually applied by lower courts).
+Legal proceedings are based largely on written submissions in which parties to a specific case submit memoranda and responses, and oral submissions are limited.
 However, the Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM) formed by special laws follow the common law system.

 The UAE is a federation which comprises of seven Emirates, namely Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Fujairah and Ras Al Khaimah.
 In each Emirate, UAE Federal Law applies as well as the laws of each Emirate.
 In case of conflict, UAE Federal Law has supremacy.
-Abu Dhabi, Dubai and Ras Al Khaimah have their own separate local court systems comprising of the Court of First Instance, the Court of Appeal, and the Court of Cassation at the respective local level.
-In these three Emirates, there is no federal supreme court to which appeals can be made.
-Therefore, in these three Emirates, the highest court is the Court of Cassation.
+Abu Dhabi, Dubai and Ras Al Khaimah have their own separate and independent local court systems comprising of the Court of First Instance, the Court of Appeal, and the Court of Cassation at the respective local level.
+In these three Emirates, the highest court is the Court of Cassation.

 The other Emirates (Sharjah, Ajman, Umm Al Quwain and Fujairah) use the Federal Courts.
-In these Emirates, there is a Court of First Instance.
-Decisions of the Court of First Instance may be appealed to the Court of Appeal of that Emirate.
-Decisions of the Court of Appeal may be appealed to the Federal Supreme Court which is situated in the capital of United Arab Emirates, Abu Dhabi.
+In these Emirates, there is a Court of First Instance, Court of Appeal, and the Federal Supreme Court which is situated in the capital of United Arab Emirates, Abu Dhabi.

-There are three main branches within the court structure which are bifurcated based on subject matter jurisdiction such as civil cases, criminal cases and personal status cases.
-Each level of court has a circuit to look into the various types of cases according to specialty and jurisdiction.
+There are three main branches within the court structure which are divided according to the subject matter/jurisdiction such as civil cases, criminal cases, or personal status cases.
+Each level of court has a circuit to investigate the various types of cases according to specialty and jurisdiction.
 The Civil Court hears all claims ranging from commercial matters to maritime disputes.
 Administration of criminal justice is carried out through the Criminal Courts.
-The Shari'a court is primarily responsible for matters of personal status such as marriage, divorce, custody and inheritance.
+The Sharia Court is primarily responsible for matters of personal status such as marriage, divorce, custody and inheritance.

 The court circuits are major and minor which differ depending on the value, the type of the case, and the number of judges.